grinnell-cs/csc151-images/_eboards/eboard07.md

 _Quiz Day!_

 * Grab a quiz when you arrive.
+It's in the orange folder.
 * Follow normal seating protocol (see below).
 * Start the quiz when you are seated.
 * Relax/meditate/read when you are done.